DPDK/dpdk/doc/guides/nics/mlx5.rst

   Enabled by default if supported.

+- ``lacp_by_user`` parameter [int]

+  A nonzero value enables the control of LACP traffic by the user application.
+  When a bond exists in the driver, by default it should be managed by the kernel and therefore LACP traffic should be steered to the kernel.
+  If this devarg is set to 1 it will allow the user to manage the bond by itself and not steer LACP traffic to the kernel.

+  Disabled by default (set to 0).

 - ``mr_ext_memseg_en`` parameter [int]

   A nonzero value enables extending memseg when registering DMA memory.
 If